quantumlib/Cirq/docs/pasqal/devices.md

 ### Measurement limitation

 The other restriction is on the measurement operation, which has to occur only once, at the end of the circuit, and simultaneously on all the qubits of interest.
-It can correspond to a single `cirq.ops.GateOperation` with a `cirq.ops.MeasurementGate` applied on all the qubits of interest (reccomended) or multiple measurement operations, as long as they are all in the same moment.
+It can correspond to a single `cirq.ops.GateOperation` with a `cirq.ops.MeasurementGate` applied on all the qubits of interest (recommended) or multiple measurement operations, as long as they are all in the same moment.

 ### Usage